 2) Remove from heat and divide into two bowls.
 Add red food coloring to one bowl and green food coloring to the other.

 3) Pour each color into its own section of the mold (you can find these at any craft store).
-Let cool completely before removing from mold.
+Let cool completely before removing it from the mold.

 As we celebrate the Christmas season, these Candy Cane poems are a fun way to remember Christ’s sacrifice for us as we celebrate the savior’s birth!
 Next time you reach for a candy cane this holiday season, take a moment to think about its rich history and symbolic meaning.